ximarketing/ximarketing.github.io/_pages/about.md

   - /about.html
 ---

-I am Xi Li, an Assistant Professor of Marketing at the City University of Hong Kong.
+I am Xi Li, an Associate Professor of Marketing at the University of Hong Kong (HKU).
 My recent research focuses on the economic analysis of algorithms.
 I use economics and machine learning methods to understand how information technologies such as artificial intelligence, recommender systems, data-driven algorithms, blockchain, and algorithmic pricing affect firms, consumers and the society, and how policymakers should regulate big data and protect consumer privacy.

 Employment
 ======
-2021 --       Associate Professor, Faculty of Business and Economics, HKU 2017 -- 2021  Assistant Professor, College of Business, City University of Hong Kong
+2021 --       Associate Professor, Faculty of Business and Economics, HKU
+2017 -- 2021  Assistant Professor, College of Business, City University of Hong Kong

 Education
 ======